 - The Finish Line is at the Flowerpot Island Lightstation.

-- The race will begin at 7:05am and will begin in waves of 5-10 racers.
+- The race will begin AT SUNRISE and will begin in waves of 5-10 racers.

 - There will be a tentative race cutoff time of TBD so that racers can enjoy a breakfast, after which time if the racer is still on course they may be forfeiting the breakfast.
 The return transportation to Tobermory is again by boat and will depart at TBD.
 There is a 1km walk from the finish line to the departure point.

-- Awards will take place back in Tobermory dockside at 9:00AM.
+- Awards will take place back in Tobermory dockside at approximately 9:00AM.

 - At all times runners must follow the directions of race officials.